zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 - Parameters: Same as in `cosmos-sdk/MsgCreateValidator`
 - In State: Same as in Tendermint/Cosmos-sdk
 - Who can send:
-    - NodeAdmin owner
+    - NodeAdmin; owner
 - CLI command:
-    -   `zblcli tx validator update .... `
+    -   `zblcli tx validator update-node .... `
 - REST API:
     -   PUT `/validators/<address>`